elizabethdaly/numpy-random/README.md

 The Poisson distribution is a special case of the binomial when the number of trials becomes very large and the probability of success in each one is very small.

 ### 4 (iii) exponential <a name="#Eg3_sec3"></a>
 The exponential distribution is a continuous probability distribution used to model the time we must wait before some given event occurs.
-The numpy.random documentation states that it can be used to used to model the size of raindrops in many rainstorms, or the time between page requests on Wikipedia.
+One interesting thing I learned is that exponential distributions are the only continuous distributions that are memoryless.
+This means that means that the probability distribution is independent of its history.
+Any time may be marked down as time zero, so the likelihood of something happening in the future has no relation to whether or not it has happened in the past.
+This is also true of coin flips, but they follow the discrete binomial distribution.
 The lumen website in the references below also has lots of examples of real world situations which can be simulated with the exponential distribution.
 These include:
-- one
-- two
-- three
-Memoryless.
+- The amount of time until an earthquake occurs, beginning now.
+- The amount of time, in months, a car battery lasts.
+- The value of change in your pocket over time.
+- The time between page requests on Wikipedia (in numpy.random documentation)
+- The size of raindrops (which grow with time) in rainstorms (in numpy.random documentation)
+- The number of days ahead of travel that people purchase flights.
+- Failure of computer parts over time.

 ### 4 (iv) rayleigh <a name="#Eg4_sec3"></a>
 Continuous.
 Named after Lord Rayleigh.
 Wave heights.
 Wind speed - turbines.